What are superannuation nonconcessional contributions?

 There are many advantages in making superannuation non concessional contributions:

-• Earnings on superannuation nonconcessional contributions are taxed at a maximum rate of 15 per cent: this may be significantly lower than the tax rate that would apply to earnings if your savings were invested outside super.
+- Earnings on superannuation nonconcessional contributions are taxed at a maximum rate of 15 per cent.
+This may be significantly lower than the tax payable if your savings were invested outside super.

-• If you purchase a pension that includes nonconcessional contributions, you will receive a portion of the pension income – known as ‘the tax free amount’ – tax-free.
+- If you purchase a pension that includes nonconcessional contributions, you will receive a portion of the pension income tax-free.
+This element of your superannuation may be identified as ‘the tax free amount’.

 New superannuation caps (limits)

-From 1 July 2007, superannuation nonconcessional contributions were restricted to $150,000 per person per financial year, but subjected to ‘stepped indexing’.
-As from 1 July 2014, the indexing provisions of the relevant legislation have lifted this amount to $180,000.
+From 1 July 2007, superannuation nonconcessional contributions were restricted to $150,000 per person per financial year.
+This cap will be subjected to ‘stepped indexing’.
+As from 1 July 2014, the indexing provisions raise this amount to $180,000.
 This ‘limit’ is referred to as a contribution cap.
+This cap will change over time.
+To check the cap applicable when you make a contribution, refer to the ATO page linked here.

 To accommodate larger contributions, people under age 65 will be allowed to bring forward two years of contributions.
-For example, a person under age 65 would be able to make a $450,000 personal nonconcessional contribution in the 2009-10 financial year, but will then be unable to make further post-tax contributions until the 2012-13 financial year.
-As from the 2014/ 15 financial year, a similar person would be able to contribute up to $540,000 – and then be unable to make further NCCs until three financial years after the ‘brought forward’ contribution is made.
+A person under age 65 would be able to make a $450,000 personal nonconcessional contribution in the 2009-10 financial year.
+Then they will be unable to make further post-tax contributions until the 2012-13 financial year.
+As from the 2014/ 15 financial year, a similar person would be able to contribute up to $540,000 .
+Then they will be unable to make further NCCs until three financial years after that contribution is made.

-Any amounts contributed in excess of these limits are taxed at 46.5 per cent to the individual, who must make a withdrawal from super equal to the amount of tax.
+Any amounts contributed in excess of these limits are taxed at 46.5 per cent to the individual.
+They must make a withdrawal from super equal to the amount of tax.

 Can I access my superannuation nonconcessional contributions?